Volume 20 Issue 11

 Re: “Star Wars review promotes violence against women,” April 11, page 11.

 I am writing this column on Mother’s Day weekend.
 As I weed flowerbeds, memories of my hardworking mothers and their gardens dance in my head.
 Gram Miller—Anna Estelle—grew up in the mountains of West Virginia, in a large family that was intimately acquainted with poverty.
 Growing food was necessary for survival.
-I remember her planting many varieties of beans or enlisting my equally hard-working grandfather to do so.
-Even after their family was grown, they planted huge fields of beans, a cash crop to carry them over should lean times come.

 May.
 It’s the time of year when many of us who have, or aspire to have, a green thumb turn our minds to gardening.
 Some may have already been nursing self-propagated seedlings for weeks, waiting for the right time to transplant them outside.
 Others make the trip to the local garden centre for flower or vegetable seedlings.

 This is a photo of the privately run Mennonite school in Neu Kronsthal, Man.
 John Kroeker (1910-82) is front row far right, and his brother Klaas Kroeker (1907-92) stands behind him.
 Mennonites coming from Russia in the 1870s were promised freedom of education as well as freedom of religion, believing it was the role of the church and family to educate children, not the state.
-Government tolerance for these schools soon dried up.

 Today begins like any other, the type that has become common for me.
 I cheerfully get out of bed at a decent time, feed my children a healthy breakfast, tidy up and then do a boring 20 minutes on the elliptical machine while they begin their chores.
 It may not sound revolutionary, but I marvel at the grace contained in these everyday happenings.